HORISONT ("Horizon")

 The application

-A written application in Swedish or in English no longer than 2 pages should be submitted to the Royal Physiographic Society no later than September 15 .
+A written application in Swedish or in English no longer than 6500 characters (including space) in Swedish or English, that clearly explains the question, why it is of importance and how it shall be tackeled, should be submitted to the Royal Physiographic Society.
 If cross- or multi-disciplinary research is planned, a short motivation and justification should be provided.
+Along with the application you should also send in a cv (curriculum vitae) of maximum 2 pages, including a short summary of ongoing research projects and relevant/significant publications or other atcivities.
 The application should also comprise a short budget description specifying how the grant will be used.
+Put attachments in one file and upload it in your application.

 Budget

 The budget should be shown in the "Cost calculation".
-The grant must be managed by a Swedish college or university.
+The grant must be managed by a Swedish college or university and can be used for almost all types of costs, for instance salary etc. For this grant we accept a maximum of 35% overhead.

 Selection